Battling addiction and ready for treatment?

 Gambling Addiction Screening and Assessment Tools

 It’s essential to catch any gambling issue as early as possible.
 Healthcare professionals can identify gambling disorders using several approved screening tools.

 One of the easier-to-use tools is the Brief Biosocial Gambling Screen (BBGS).
 It’s a simple screening tool consisting of three questions to determine if further screening and assessments are needed.

 Another screening tool is the Lie-Bet tool.
-The Lie-Bot is a two-item tool; if a person answers yes to one or both questions, further assessment is needed.
+The Lie-Bot is a two-question tool, and further assessment is needed if a person answers yes to one or both questions.

 Other screening tools include:

 The National Council on Problem Gambling has made many screening tools accessible.